GSI-CS-CO/saftlib/saftlib/README.md

   - A library that can be used to share hardware resources by access through [saftbus](../saftbus/README.md) via IPC (interprocess communication).
   - A set of command line tools to control and interact with attached hardware devices.

-## User guide
+## Usage of saftlib

+There are two fundamentally different ways of writing code that uses saftlib:
+  - The classes from saftlib can be used remotely through Proxy objects, this is shown in the first code example.
+In this case many processes can share the hardware resources at the same time.
+A saftbusd server has to be available with the saftd-service plugin loaded and a TimingReceiver hardware attached.
+This is probably the most common use case.
+  - Alternatively, the driver classes can also be used directly for lower latency (standalone, without running saftbusd).
+In this case the program connects directly to the hardware and no saftbusd server can run connect to the same hardware at the same time.
+But the program can be written in a way to provide the same functionality as saftbusd.
+This option might be useful when extra low latency in the hardware communication is needed.

+Both ways are shown in the following example

 ### A simple example

 A simple program that can be used to monitor timing events.
-The driver classes can either be used through Proxy objects.
-In this case many processes can share the hardware resources at the same time.

-Alternatively, the driver classes can also be used directly for lower latency (standalone, without running saftbusd).
-In this case, no saftbusd with the saftd-service can run at the same time.
-But the program can be written in a way to provide the same functionality, if needed.

 The program configures the ECA to effectively call the function "on_action" whenever an event matches the specified event id.

 The configuration of the ECA always follows these steps: